 How we did our research, and other things to note…

 To keep things fair and above board, when comparing prices we ignored special offers – as these come and go – and we always compared the cheapest equivalent we could find, which in most cases was the supermarket’s own-brand.
 Aldi and Lidl weren’t included as they tend to stock just one version of most products they sell, and don’t usually have a separate area for world foods.

 If you’ve allergy concerns, we checked with the Food Standards Agency (FSA) and it confirmed all food products sold by UK supermarkets – including the world foods section – have to be clearly labelled with allergen info, and it must be in English (even if there’s a foreign language elsewhere on the packaging), so you shouldn’t need to worry.

 Is it worth switching to world foods?

 World foods was cheaper for the vast majority of items we looked at.
 Not always by much, and sometimes it means paying more for a bigger pack that’ll save you in the long run.
-Yet a few products were slightly more expensive gram for gram, so always check before you buy.
+Yet a few products were slightly more expensive gram for gram, so always check this and the price per 100ml/100g before you buy.
 See our supermarket guide for more tips and tricks.

 Of course, as with any time you switch from one brand to another, it comes down to personal taste.
 It’s possible in some cases paying more means better quality, but as everything we’ve compared at least looks and smells the same as its pricier counterpart, we reckon it’s worth a try if it saves you money.